 Check the packaging policy and make sure that the packaging is recyclable or home compostable.
 We only use certified home compostable plant-based bags or recyclable brown paper bags to pack your foods, and we recycle the cardboard boxes we receive our goods in where possible and seal with brown paper tape.

-9. Give shampoo and conditioner bars a try.
 The trick is to brush your hair before you use, and then just lift up sections of your hair and rub in a bit of the shampoo.
 Then give your scalp a massage.

 Your hair will feel different to the way that you are used to if you have been using bottled shampoo.
 This is because shampoo bars don’t strip your hair of natural oils, and your hair will need a bit of time to rebalance.